Updates!FAQ

 González

 Now, what about "el acento"?
-There are no accents in English, so you need to say: "with an accent on the ‘a'"
+There are no accents in English, so you need to say: "with a French accent on the 'a'"

 "with a wiggly line over the ‘n'", "an ‘n' with a squiggly line on top" "an ‘n' with a squiggly line over the ‘n'"